Saudi Arabia’s

 Others, including Salwa Palace, the home and seat of government of the third Imam of Diriyah, Saud Al-Kabir (or Saud the Great), on which work began in 1750, are sufficiently intact to remain imposing.

-The entire site, however, recognized by UNESCO as being of “outstanding universal value,” is precious to the Saudi people, not only as the birthplace of the Kingdom of Saudi Arabia,but also as a symbol of the rise and triumph of the house of Al-Saud over seemingly impossible odds.
+The entire site, however, recognized by UNESCO as being of “outstanding universal value,” is precious to the Saudi people, not only as the birthplace of the Kingdom of Saudi Arabia, but also as a symbol of the rise and triumph of the house of Al-Saud over seemingly impossible odds.

 At-Turaif did not simply fall into disrepair, a victim of neglect or changing fashions.
 This is a ghost city, battered and blasted by Ottoman cannon during a heroic siege of Diriyah in 1818 that ended in a wholesale massacre.

-During the siege, captured defenders were beheaded and their heads, or sometimes just their ears, were sent back to Cairo for bounty.
+During the lengthy siege, captured defenders were beheaded and their heads, or sometimes just their ears, were sent back to Cairo for bounty.

-When Diriyah finally fell after a valiant six-month defense, many Saudis were exiled, tortured and executed on the orders of Ibrahim Pasha, the Egyptian general who had led his forces in a two-year campaign against the Saudis at the bidding of the Ottomans.
+When Diriyah finally fell after a valiant six-month defense, many Saudis were exiled, tortured or executed on the orders of Ibrahim Pasha, the Egyptian general who had led his forces in a two-year campaign against the Saudis at the bidding of the Ottomans.

-Imam Abdullah, the last ruler of the First Saudi State, who surrendered At-Turaif to the Egyptian only when the suffering of his people had become too much for him to bear, was taken in chains to Constantinople, where he was executed.
+Imam Abdullah, the last ruler of the First Saudi State, who surrendered At-Turaif to the invaders only when the suffering of his people had become too much for him to bear, was taken in chains to Constantinople, where he was executed.

 Before they withdrew from Najd, the Egyptians laid waste to Diriyah, destroying buildings and fortifications and cutting down every date palm.
 In 1819, the town was visited by a British army officer, who reported that “it is now in ruins, and the inhabitants who were spared, or escaped from the slaughter, have principally sought shelter in Riyadh.”